a_skyline2

 1860

 Listed in Slater’s 1859 Directory; presumably enlarged in 1860 and then again in 1893.
-Listed elsewhere as Anfield.
+Listed elsewhere as Anfield, and Walton Breck.
 Closed due to falling rolls in 1983 when the children transferred to St Margaret’s Anfield.
 The temporary Head - Mrs M WEIGHTS - went to St John the Evangelist.
 The building was demolished.

 Holy Trinity CE